Skip to content

 A handful of everyday rules trip up visitors who assume Bulgaria works like home:

-- Seatbelts front and rear, child seats required, and handheld phones are banned (hands-free is fine).
+• Seatbelts front and rear, child seats required, and handheld phones are banned (hands-free is fine).

-- Mandatory kit in the car: a warning triangle, a first-aid kit, a fire extinguisher and a hi-vis reflective vest.
+• Mandatory kit in the car: a warning triangle, a first-aid kit, a fire extinguisher and a hi-vis reflective vest.
 Rentals normally carry all four, but check on pickup, because the police can ask to see them.

 Roads, fuel and your licence

 The motorway spine is the A1 Trakia (Sofia to Plovdiv, Burgas and the Black Sea) and the A3 Struma heading south toward the Greek border.
 The A2 Hemus, meant to connect Sofia with Varna, is the one to watch: it still has unfinished sections that dump you onto slower two-lane roads, so plan a Sofia-to-coast drive around the gap rather than trusting a single blue line on the map.
-If you are working out where to base yourself, our guide to which airport to fly into for Bulgaria breaks down what each region is good for.
+If you’re working out where to base yourself, our guide to which airport to fly into for Bulgaria breaks down what each region is good for.
 Heading abroad from Sofia, the A6 motorway runs west to the Serbian frontier; see our guide on getting from Sofia to Belgrade for the vignette and border side of that drive.
 Driving north to Romania instead, our Sofia to Bucharest guide covers the Danube bridge toll and the rovinieta you need on the far bank.

 Fuel is a bright spot.
 In mid-2026 unleaded (Euro 95) runs around 1.50 EUR a litre and diesel around 1.54 EUR, roughly a tenth below the EU average, and LPG is widely sold if your car takes it.
 Stations are frequent on the motorways and in towns, thinner in the deep mountains, so fill up before a long rural stretch.
 Prices drift, so treat these as a guide and check the board.

 On paperwork, an EU, EEA or Swiss licence is valid in Bulgaria as it is, with no exchange and no registration.
-If your licence is from outside the EU and especially if it is not in the Latin alphabet, carry an International Driving Permit alongside it; it saves a lot of friction if a traffic officer stops you.
+If your licence is from outside the EU and especially if it’s not in the Latin alphabet, carry an International Driving Permit alongside it; it saves a lot of friction if a traffic officer stops you.
 Keep your passport or ID, the vehicle documents and your insurance to hand too.

 If something goes wrong